HelenMao/SAVI2I/README.md

 ```

 ## Quick Start

-### Hardware Requirement
+### Prerequisites
+- Linux or Windows
+- Python 3+
-Suggest to use two P100 16GB GPUs or One V100 32GB GPU.
+- Suggest to use two P100 16GB GPUs or One V100 32GB GPU.

 ### Install